-To protect packed bottles from breakage, you could shell out nearly 20 bucks plus shipping on Amazon.com for protective sleeves from WineSkin — they’re basically bubble wrap in the shape of wine bottles to cushion your merlot and cabernet.
+To protect packed bottles from breakage, you could shell out a lot of money for protective sleeves from WineSkin—they’re basically bubble wrap in the shape of wine bottles to cushion your Merlot and Cabernet.
 Here’s how to make your own: Put a bottle of wine on that sheet of bubble wrap that has been hanging around in your closet.
 Fold over the bubble wrap so it covers the wine.
 Cut the wrap to fit the wine, and staple the side and bottom (leave an opening at the top).
 You’ve just saved a Jackson.

 Most comforters, sheets and pillowcases are sold in sturdy, rectangular, clear plastic casings.
 These casings, which are quite durable and usually have a zipper, closely resemble “packing cubes,” zippered containers that help travelers organize luggage.
 In fact, they’re pretty much the exact same product.
-You can save some money by saving your sheet casings: a set of four packing cubes retails for $30 to $40 plus shipping on Amazon.
+You can save some money by saving your sheet casings: a set of four packing cubes retails for around $23 on Amazon.
 I actually prefer using plastic sheet casings to retail packing cubes, which are usually opaque, because the clear casings allow me to easily find my belongings.

 Ever notice how the rows of travel-sized toiletries at your local drug store resemble free samples?
 The only difference is that travel-sized bottles aren’t free.
 They can cost upwards of $4 apiece, and those costs really add up if you purchase a handful of travel-sized items.
 Instead, stock up on free samples.
 I’m willing to bet you have a number of sample-sized toiletries sitting in your bathroom cabinets that are fated for the trash can.
 If you don’t have free samples sitting around, it’s easy to score some.
 A number of product websites offer free product samples available through the mail, and sites like ChaChing on a Shoestring and Complimentary Crap will show you how to get them.